 The RTG focuses on support that is needed on a very individual level.
 Moreover, summer schools and workshops organized by the RTG are accompanied by child care options for participants.
 Individual child care facilitates the participation of academics in evening events for networking or discussion groups among colleagues as well as the attendance of external courses, conferences or research stays abroad.
 The RTG partially refunds the costs for such individual child care arrangements.

 The RTG provides a mobile playroom for occasions where parents have to bring their children to work.
+Don't hesitate to ask the coordination office.

 Training for female career